wanghaisheng/responsive-landing-page-starter/content/blog/en/build-an-appointment-scheduler-using-js-firebase-and-the-vonage-api.md

 ![Console view with a text field to enter project and name and edit the project id](/content/blog/build-an-appointment-scheduler-using-js-firebase-and-the-vonage-api/1createproject.png "Console view with a text field to enter project and name and edit the project id")

-* Select if you will use analytics, I won't in this tutorial
+* Select if you want to enable analytics.
+We won't in this tutorial
 * Click on the button to create the project
 * Wait for the project to be created

 ![Project being created](/content/blog/build-an-appointment-scheduler-using-js-firebase-and-the-vonage-api/2projectbeingcreated.png "Project being created")

 * Once the project is ready, click to continue.
 You will be taken to your project's console view
 * Set the Billing type by clicking on the gear icon ⚙️, followed by Usage and Billing, then on the Details & Settings tab and modify the plan to use Blaze.
-This Pay-as-you-go plan is required to use a third-party API
+This pay-as-you-go plan is required when using a third-party API

 ### Install Firebase Tools CLI

 From your terminal, install the Firebase tools with NPM if you don't already have them by typing: `npm install -g firebase-tools`.
-Log in to Firebase using Firebase login by typing: `firebase login`.
+Next, type firebase login.
+This will open a window in your browser which will either authenticate you automatically (if you're already logged in) or ask you for your credentials.
-The login process will open your browser for authentication that will either log you in automatically or ask you to add in your credentials.
 Once that's complete you now have the Firebase CLI installed.

 ### Create and Set Up a RealTime Database